Welcome to the Palace

 Where can I buy a ticket?
 Which one should I choose?

-To buy a Palace or Passport ticket (full access to the Versailles Estate), go to the Ticket Office on the left, in the South Ministers Wing, then go to Entrance A with your ticket.
+To access to the Palace, buy a Palace or "Passport" ticket (full access to the Versailles Estate).
+Buy your ticket online.
+Due to the high number of visitors, admission to the palace can only be guaranteed through online booking.
+To buy your ticket on site, go to the Ticket Office on the left, in the South Ministers Wing, then go to Entrance A with your ticket.

-If you would like to book a guided tour, go to the dedicated area in the North Ministers Wing to the right of the Honour Courtyard.
+If you would like to book a guided tour, buy on line and go to the dedicated area in the North Ministers Wing to the right of the Honour Courtyard.

 Buy your tickets on line.